guidance-guarantee-programme/pension_guidance/content/benefits.md

 ###Leaving your pot untouched

-If you leave money in a pension pot the Department for Work and Pensions (DWP) or your local council will check how much you’d get if you had bought an annuity.
+If you leave money in a pension pot the Department for Work and Pensions (DWP), HM Revenue and Customs (HMRC) or your local council will check how much you’d get if you had bought an annuity.

 They’ll take this amount into account when they assess your income.